Why B2B Marketing Can’t Overlook Mobile – Especially Now

 Learning How to Think Beyond Mobile First to Mobile Best

 Emphasizing mobile in your B2B marketing mix right now may sound a bit counter-intuitive for two reasons: the COVID-19 pandemic has kept most of us at home, and B2B buying decisions are made at work, where buyers are usually parked in front of a laptop or monitor.
 Wrong.
 We all use our phones, all the time — regardless of where or for what.
 Given the omnipresence of mobile communication in our lives, here’s how B2B marketers can build a mobile marketing engine that goes beyond mobile first to mobile best—especially in a time of COVID.

 The COVID-19 Impact on B2B Mobile Marketing

 While there’s no denying that COVID-19 has had a negative impact on most marketing budgets, mobile marketing spend spiked by 70% during the pandemic.
 Going forward, nearly half of the marketers polled by WARC in their recent Mobile Marketing report said they will spend a quarter of their entire marketing budget on mobile advertising.
-It’s for good reason, considering mobile’s usage has jumped by 10% during the pandemic.
+It’s for good reason, considering mobile’s usage has jumped by 10% (and business app usage jumped 220%) during the pandemic.

 The Buyer’s Journey Begins on Mobile